alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-10-29-odds-adjustment-risk.markdown

 If alpha is much larger than beta, most of the weight is near 1.

 So let’s say we assume a coin toss experiment, with a probability of `p` for heads to appear.
 If we don’t want to take a stand on whether the coin is fair, we choose alpha and beta to both equal 1.
 Or maybe we have a strong belief that it lands heads 55% of the time, and we choose alpha equals 55, beta equals 45.
 The higher the numbers for alpha and beta are, the tighter the distribution is and a stronger belief we express.
-When we flip our coin a several times and see `h` heads and `t` tails, Bayes’s theorem and additional mathemathics tell us that the posterior distribution for `p` is again a Beta distribution, with adjusted parameters `alpha + h` and `beta + t`.
+When we flip our coin a several times and see `h` heads and `t` tails, Bayes’s theorem and additional mathematics tell us that the posterior distribution for `p` is again a Beta distribution, with adjusted parameters `alpha + h` and `beta + t`.
 We will use this result when we will compute the odds adjustments later in this post, based on the possible returns of a series of bets.

 ### A Counting Problem First

 Before getting to odds adjustments, we will solve another problem, but this time through counting.
 Let's assume we have a cluster of `N` players for which we have the results from the last `M` matches.
 Another player is classified as similar to these `N` players, but we only have his results for the last `P` matches, with `P < M*N`.
 What is the expected probability to score for this player?

-The problem is interesting because (a) player to score is rare event and (b) the number of relevant matches to the present a player plays in is rather limited, as his performance changes across seasons, teams etc. Therefore, a way to cluster and then use the cluster information enrich the data is highly recommended.
+The problem is interesting because (a) player-to-score is rare event and (b) the number of recent relevant matches a player plays in is rather limited, as his performance changes across seasons, teams etc. Therefore, a way to cluster and then use the cluster information enrich the data is highly recommended.

 Let's solve this problem.
 Some assumptions first:

 - The goals a player scores are rare events
 - The goals a player scores are distributed according to a Poisson distribution, with a `lambda` (rate parameter) relatively low.

-The algorithm we are going to follow is described as follows:
+The algorithm we are going to follow is:

 1. First we seed our cluster with the goals the players have performed in the past matches.
 We are going to consider a random rate for each player, as described by the following formula: `player_rates = np.random.poisson(1, size=no_of_players) * 0.24`

-2. We generate a sample of our subject's performance, in our example with a `lambda=0.2`.
+2. We generate a sample of our subject's performance, in our example with a `player_in_question_lambda=0.5`.

-3. Compute the lambda (rate) of goals for the cluster.
+3. We compute lambda, the rate of goals for the cluster.
 We use MLE to find the lambda for the poisson distribution.
-Obviously, it is virtually identical to the mean of the set.
+Obviously, the result is virtually identical to the mean of the set, so this step could be skipped.

-4. We compute the probability of his performance vector given the performance of the cluster.
+4. We compute the probability of his performance, given the performance of the cluster.

-5. We use that probability to average between the cluster `lambda` (poisson average) and his `lambda`.
+5. We use that probability to interpolate between the cluster `lambda` (poisson average) and his `lambda`.
 The result is stored in the `learned_lambda` parameter.

 ```python
 import numpy as np